Choosing the right tier

 Accrual-based Accounting (Tiers 1, 2, 3)

-• is listed on a public market (such as the New Zealand Stock Exchange)
+• is listed on a public market, such as the New Zealand Stock Exchange

-Tier thresholds
+Tier thresholds and standards

 Tier 4